-Add vApp from Catalog 3 8 Select vApp Template Name this vApp Configure Resources Select the Virtual Datacenter (VDC) in whic virtual machines will use when deployed. h this vApp is stored a nd runs when it is started.
-The en, select what Storage Profiles this vApp's Configure Resources Virtual Datacenter G Co123_VDC Ŧ Configure Networking Virtual Machine S torage Profile Template VM Default Storage Profile Ready to Complete WebServer (Any) •
+Add vApp from Catalog 3

+Select vApp Template Name this vApp Configure Resources Select the Virtual Datacenter (VDC) in which th virtual machines will use when deployed. is vApp is stored and runs when it is started.
+Th en, select what Storage Profiles this vApp's

+Configure Resources Virtual Datacenter v

+Configure Networking Virtual Machine Storage Profile Template VM Default Storage Profile

+Ready to Complete WebServer • (Any)